 “You’d have to ask him.
 But then … I mean ... they’d know we were here.”

 “We wouldn’t say anything.
-It’d just be like, ‘Hey, what’s up guys, heard the music down the street and I’ve got this fucking amazing bottle of scotch, it was a gift from some Johns Hopkins trustees but nobody else around here seems to appreciate the quality of the booze or the momentousness of the pedigree of that gift, but, uh … how about you?’”
+It’d just be like, ‘Hey, what’s up guys, heard the music down the street and I’ve got this fucking amazing bottle of scotch, it was a gift from some Johns Hopkins trustees but nobody else around here seems to understand what that signifies, but, uh … how about you?’”

 “Very sweet of you to offer, Evan.
 But we weren’t invited.
 We wouldn’t want to make a scene.”

 “No, it’s okay, Mrs. Dr. Cass.
 I mean … you're helping us out big and everything.”

 “No, forget it, she’s right.
 Step back, let’s get a look at that wound again.
 Whoa, shit ...”

 “I mean, you almost fell over just now, and you look kind of … upset?”

 “I’m fine.
 Just, uh … grab those scissors.
 And give me a prognosis.
 Honestly, everything went a little soft on me about ten minutes ago.”

 “I think it might actually look ... okay?”

 “Let me see … uh, errmm, yeahhhh, pretty good.
-I mean, I wouldn’t stake your sustained adult happiness on a fashion career or anything, but you can at least say you saved your brother’s arm.”
+I mean, I wouldn’t stake your future adult happiness on a fashion career or anything, but you can at least say you saved your brother’s arm.”